rsmp-nordic/rsmp_website/index.md

 ![Interreg Øresund Kattegat Skagerak Logo]({{ "assets/images/Interreg_OKS_407px.jpg"}})

 ## RSMP and EU Standardization
-The EU is working on several ITS standards, eg. in the CEN TC278/WG17 working group.
+The EU is working on several ITS standards, e.g. in the CEN TC278/WG17 working group.
 RSMP Nordic supports this work and welcomes European standards as long as they are of high quality and meet the needs of the Nordic region.

 European standards will take time to develop and the current approach is to build on regional standards to provide a graceful transition into new EU-standards.
 We maintain RSMP as a regional standard that can be interfaced or replaced with European standards once they are ready.